Octoven-Press/book-glory-of-the-kings-of-ethiopia/Editions/Text-only/202x Kebra Nagast/202x Kebra Nagast.md

 And Solomon was working at the building of the House of God, and he rose up and went to the right and to the left, and forward and backward.
 And he showed the workmen the measurement and weight and the space covered [by the materials], and he told the workers in metal how to use the hammer, and the drill, and the chisel(?), and he showed the stone-masons the angle [measure] and the circle and the surface [measure].
 And everything was wrought by his order, and there was none who set himself in opposition to his word; for the light of his heart was like a lamp in the darkness, and his wisdom was as abundant as the sand.
 And of the speech of the beasts and the birds there was nothing hidden from him, and he forced the devils to obey him by his wisdom.
 And he did everything by means of the skill which God gave him when he made supplication to Him; for he did not ask for victory over his enemy, and he did not ask for riches and fame, but he asked God to give him wisdom and understanding whereby he might rule his people, and build His House, and beautify the work of God and all that He had given him [in] wisdom and understanding.

-## 26. How the King held converse with the Queen ##
+## 26. How the King engaged in conversation with the Queen ##

 And the Queen Mâkĕdâ spake unto King Solomon, saying, “Blessed art thou, my lord, in that such wisdom and understanding have been given unto thee.
 For myself I only wish that I could be as one of the least of thine handmaidens, so that I could wash thy feet, and hearken to thy wisdom, and apprehend thy understanding, and serve thy majesty, and enjoy thy wisdom.
 O how greatly have pleased me thy answering, and the sweetness of thy voice, and the beauty of thy going, and the graciousness of thy words, and the readiness thereof.
 The sweetness of thy voice maketh the heart to rejoice, and maketh the bones fat, and giveth courage to hearts, and goodwill and grace to the lips, and strength to the gait.
 I look upon thee and I see that thy wisdom is immeasureable and thine understanding inexhaustible, and that it is like unto a lamp in the darkness, and like unto a pomegranate in the garden, and like unto a pearl in the sea, and like unto the Morning Star among the stars, and like unto the light of the moon in the mist, and like unto a glorious dawn and sunrise in the heavens.
 And I give thanks unto Him that brought me hither and showed thee to me, and made me to tread upon the threshold of thy gate, and made me to hear thy voice.”

 And King Solomon answered and said unto her, “Wisdom and understanding spring from thee thyself.
-As for me, [I only possess them] in the measure in which the God of Israel hath given [them] to me because I asked and entreated them from Him.
+As for me, I only possess them in the measure in which the God of Israel hath given them to me because I asked and entreated them from Him.
 And thou, although thou dost not know the God of Israel, hast this wisdom which thou hast made to grow in thine heart, and [it hath made thee come] to see me, the vassal and slave of my God, and the building of His sanctuary which I am establishing, and wherein I serve and move round about my Lady, the Tabernacle of the Law of the God of Israel, the holy and heavenly Zion.
 Now, I am the slave of my God, and I am not a free man; I do not serve according to my own will but according to His Will.
 And this speech of mine springeth not from myself, but I give utterance only to what He maketh me to utter.
 Whatsoever He commandeth me that I do; wheresoever He wisheth me to go thither I go; whatsoever He teacheth me that I speak; that concerning which He giveth me wisdom I understand.
 For from being only dust He hath made me flesh, and from being only water He hath made me a solid man, and from being only an ejected drop, which shot forth upon the ground would have dried up on the surface of the earth, He hath fashioned me in His own likeness and hath made me in His own image.”

-## 27. Concerning the Labourer ##
+## 27. Concerning the Laborer ##

 And as Solomon was talking in this wise with the Queen, he saw a certain labourer carrying a stone upon his head and a skin of water upon his neck and shoulders, and his food and his sandals were [tied] about his loins, and there were pieces of wood in his hands; his garments were ragged and tattered, the sweat fell in drops from his face, and water from the skin of water dripped down upon his feet.
 And the labourer passed before Solomon, and as he was going by the King said unto him, “Stand still”; and the labourer stood still.
 And the King turned to the Queen and said unto her, “Look at this man.
 Wherein am I superior to this man?
 And in what am I better than this man?
 And wherein shall I glory over this man?
 For I am a man and dust and ashes, who to-morrow will become worms and corruption, and yet at this moment I appear like one who will never die.
 Who would make any complaint against God if He were to give unto this man as He hath given to me, and if He were to make me even as this man is?
 Are we not both of us beings, that is to say men?
 As is his death, [so] is my death; and as is his life [so] is my life.
 Yet this man is stronger to work than I am, for God giveth power to those who are feeble just as it pleaseth Him to do so.”
 And Solomon said unto the labourer, “Get thee to thy work.”